okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-dynamic/dynamic-allowlist-org-as/index.md

 ### Request an ID token that contains the Groups claim

 To test the full authentication flow that returns an ID token, build your request URL.
+The scopes that you need to include as query parameters are `openid` and `groups`.
 For the specific steps on building the request URL, receiving the response, and decoding the JWT, see <GuideLink link="../request-token-claim">Request a token that contains the custom claim</GuideLink>.

-> **Note:** The scopes that you need to include as query parameters are `openid` and `groups`.
+> **Note:** In this example, the user signing in to your app is assigned to a group called **IT**.

 The resulting URL looks something like this: